 - Dispose of needle safely.

-- Rescuer can massage the injection site.
+- The rescuer can massage the injection site.

 To successfully complete standard first aid training participants need to be able to recognize and treat victims of respiratory emergencies.
-Candidates need to be demonstrate and know the skills posted above.
-For more information on how to treat victims of respiratory emergencies such as asthma, anaphylaxis and hyperventilation take a standard first aid course through a credible provider.
+Candidates need to demonstrate and know the skills posted above.
+For more information on how to treat victims of respiratory emergencies such as asthma, anaphylaxis, and hyperventilation take a standard first aid course through a credible provider.